Yesterday’s Garlands and Yesterday’s Kisses

 The dance has distinctive dada-like characteristics.

-For the 1984 reconstruction in building K in preparation for a lecture demonstration the dancers were Brook Andrews, Lilian Fortna, Larry Graves, Susan Short, Stephanie Simmons.
-This version was not successful.
+Reconstruction in building K in preparation for a lecture demonstration.
+Dancers included: Brook Andrews, Lilian Fortna, Larry Graves, Susan Short, Stephanie Simmons.
+(See review below).

-A 15 minute segment of Yesterday’s Garlands and Yesterday’s Kisses was performed on GW’s 2013 Fall DanceWorks concert in Dorothy Betts Marvin Theatre November 14, 15, 16, 2013 with John Driscoll performing music live.
-Dancers include: Ian Cecceralli, Ben Sanders, Catherine McCormack , Rebecca Melvin, Nicole Calameta.
+A 15 minute segment of Yesterday’s Garlands and Yesterday’s Kisses was performed on GW’s 2013 Fall DanceWorks Concert in Dorothy Betts Marvin Theatre November 14, 15, 16, 2013 with John Driscoll performing music live.
+Dancers include GW dance majors: Ian Cecceralli, Ben Sanders, Catherine McCormack , Rebecca Melvin, Nicole Calameta.

 What the press is saying